-- changes in demand for the products and services we sell; - the acceleration or deceleration of growth rates of our products, particularly in the case of biologic vascular patches whose growth rate has declined over recent periods; - increased product and price competition, due to market conditions, the regulatory landscape or other factors; - changes in the mix of products and services we sell; - our pricing strategy with respect to different product lines and services; - strategic actions by us, such as acquisitions of businesses, products, or technologies; - effects of domestic and foreign economic conditions and exchange rates on our industry and/or customers; - the divestiture or discontinuation of a product line or other revenue generating activity; - the relocation and integration of manufacturing or processing operations and other strategic restructuring; - regulatory actions that may necessitate recalls of our products or warning letters that negatively affect the markets for our products; - changes to the regulatory status of our products, including suspension or cancellation of licenses or CE marking; - changes in foreign political relations that add additional barriers to entry; - our determination whether or not to continue the payment of quarterly cash dividends, and/or the amount and frequency at which to increase them; - costs incurred by us in connection with the termination of contractual and other relationships, including those of distributors or agents; - our ability to collect outstanding accounts receivable in selected countries outside of the United States; - changes in tax laws in the jurisdictions in which we do business;

-- the expiration, elimination or utilization of deferred tax assets such as net operating loss carry-forwards; - market reception of our new or improved product and service offerings; and - the loss of any significant customer, especially in regard to any product or service that has a limited customer base.
+- changes in demand for the products and services we sell; - the acceleration or deceleration of growth rates of our products, particularly in the case of biologic vascular patches whose growth rate has declined over recent periods; - increased product and price competition, due to market conditions, the regulatory landscape or other factors; - changes in the mix of products and services we sell; - our pricing strategy with respect to different product lines and services; - strategic actions by us, such as acquisitions of businesses or products or divestitures or discontinuations of products; - effects of domestic and foreign economic and political conditions and exchange rates on our industry and/or customers; - the relocation and integration of manufacturing or processing operations and other strategic restructuring; - regulatory actions that may necessitate recalls of our products or warning letters that negatively affect the markets for our products; - changes to the regulatory status of our products, including the lapse, suspension or cancellation of licenses or CE marking; - the payment or cessation of quarterly cash dividends, and/or the amount and frequency at which to increase them: - costs incurred by us to terminate contractual and other relationships, including those of distributors/agents; - our ability to collect outstanding accounts receivable in selected countries outside of the United States; - changes in laws in the jurisdictions in which we do business; - the expiration, elimination or utilization of deferred tax assets such as net operating loss carry-forwards; - market reception of our new or improved product and service offerings; and - the loss of any significant customer, especially in regard to any product or service that has a limited customer base.

-These factors, some of which are not within our control, may cause the price of our common stock to fluctuate substantially.
+These factors, some of which are not within our control, may cause the price of our common stock to fluctuate.
 If our quarterly operating results fail to meet or exceed the expectations of securities analysts or investors, our stock price could drop suddenly and significantly.
 We believe the quarterly comparisons of our financial results are not always meaningful and should not be relied upon as the sole indicator of our future performance.